Curated for you from our seasonal produce range

 Zucchini

-Store in the fridge wrapped in a damp cloth or re-useable bag, prevent drying out or they will go floppy :(
+Store zucchini the fridge wrapped in a damp cloth or re-useable bag, prevent drying out or they will go floppy :(